raghvendra03/66-Days-of-Data/README.md

 ### Day 11
 * Today spent some time doing exercises on Linear Algebra.
 Worked on Matrix decomposition and Vector Calculus.

+### Day 12
+* Went through some concepts of #Database Management systems with this great website I found out.
+* Learnt about DBMS Architecture and Data Modeling.